This is an old, old post for one of the easiest and most tasty appetizers you can make. These broiled goat cheese crostini are magic, friends.

 Or perhaps tomato jam is more your style?

-Also consider using some fermented honey sauce, regular honey, pepper jelly, mixed berry jam, green tomato chutney, or some fruit compote.
+Also consider using some honey, pepper jelly, mixed berry jam, green tomato chutney, or some fruit compote as an accompaniment.

 Or just smear the soft goat cheese onto the crunchy, garlicky-olive oily crostini and call it a day.